Skip to main content

 Included meals: Breakfast, Dinner

-Travel to Messina and take a ferry across the Strait of Messina to Reggio Calabria.
-You’ll explore this coastal city alongside your Tour Director.
+Travel to Messina, Sicily’s third-largest city, then take a ferry across the Strait of Messina to Reggio Calabria.
+You’ll explore this coastal city in southern Italy alongside your Tour Director.

-• Enjoy free time to explore the historic city
+• Enjoy free time to explore Reggio Calabria on your own.

 Day 6: Sightseeing tour of Tropea & Pizzo